Please note! This is not a professional translation, only the first basic version for a translation, without proofreading and checking.

 “Where are you from?” he asks.
 “You’re on a pilgrimage, as I can see from the embroidery on your bag.”

 “We come from La Romieu and we want to go to the tomb of St. James, and I am glad when you see us as pilgrims.
 My name is Adeline and these are Flore and Julien, my siblings.”
-Adeline is flattered by his words.

 Father Nevio looks at the two children.